AliZagham1/leetcode-solutions/README.md

 Each solution includes a clear explanation, time and space complexity, and well-commented Java code.

 ## Goal
-Solve leetcode questions daily to strenghten the knowledge of DSA.
+Solve LeetCode questions to strengthen the knowledge of DSA and share the approach and logic used with the community.

 ## Structure
 Each problem has: